iabdullah42/Project_1/README.md

 The volatility of the Retail industry can be observed through our visualizations with seasonal heights being reached at the end of each year (which is expected due to holiday shopping); however, when the data is viewed outside of the end-of-year trends, employment within the retail industry seems to be largely flat since 2015 with little gains to be expected even with projections up until 2027.

 From our review of industries employing the greatest number of computer scientists, we know that Retail was one of largest employers, but what we can see from the data is that Retail is a seasonal and volatile industry which may not provide job stability, even for computer scientists.

-Similar to the other industries, the significant dip observed just before March occurs within the Retail visualization when viewing the model on a yearly basis.

 *Professional and Business Services*